 The term ‘ductless’ simply means no ductwork involved.
 Mr. Slim systems have two basic components:

-- Indoor air handling unit other wise know as the indoor head
+- Indoor air handling unit otherwise known as the indoor head

 - Slim-line outdoor condenser unit

-These units are easily connected by refrigerant lines running through a small 10cm opening in the wall or ceiling.
+These ductless heat pumps are easily connected by refrigerant lines running through a small 10cm opening in the wall or ceiling.
 The outdoor unit cycles the refrigerant through the lines to and from the indoor unit, where the air is conditioned and then distributed into the open space.

 Indoor units come in a variety of styles and can be installed in compact tight spaces on walls or recessed into or suspended from ceilings.
 Installation is as simple as mounting the indoor and outdoor components of the system, connecting the refrigerant lines, and making a few electrical connections.